 Housing co-operatives are managed by the tenants themselves.
 Co-op tenants are covered by the Residential Tenancies Act.
 You need to apply to become a member of the co-op and living in a co-op may involve taking up certain responsibilities, for example cleaning or administration.
 For more information about co-operatives, contact Common Equity NSW (see Contact Points).

-More and more people in the inner city are choosing to live in warehouses as opposed to standard houses.
-The problem is that this often involves signing a commercial lease rather than a residential tenancy agreement, which means you are not covered by the Residential Tenancies Act.
+Renting a warehouse can be problematic, because it often involves signing a commercial lease rather than a residential tenancy agreement, which means you are not covered by the Residential Tenancies Act.

 For more information about signing a commercial lease and problems with warehouse tenancies, contact your local community legal centre or tenants’ advice service (see Contact Points).